WordPress/block-development-examples/DEVELOPMENT.md

 This tool optimizes the dependencies installation for all the examples, so any installation o dependencies in this repo should be done by `pnpm`

-Any time you want to install (or reinstall dependencies) for the examples you should from the root of the project:
+Any time you want to install (o reinstall dependencies) for the examples you should from the root of the project:

 ```
 pnpm install